ctivir/dg_moz/README.md

 # Django prject
-## The aim is to list all Django Girls Workshops held in Mozambique
+The aim is to list all Django Girls Workshops held in Mozambique

-This project is based on the Django Girls Workshops in Mozambique.

 ## Table of contents